History of Wilsons

-WILSONS can trace its history back to the Crimean War, when Robert Wilson decided to give up back-breaking work on his farm near Dunfermline in Scotland and become a grain and feed merchant.
+Wilsons Pet Food can trace its history back over 150 years to the Crimean War, when Robert Wilson decided to give up back-breaking work on his farm near Dunfermline in Scotland and become a grain and feed merchant.
 However, it was his son, John, who sowed the seeds of a thriving business.
-It would survive numerous wars, depressions, and family strife to become a much-loved local institution.
+It would survive numerous wars, depressions and family strife to become a much-loved local institution.

 Young John Wilson would toil in a local seed crushing mill 12 hours a day, six days a week for the princely sum of eleven shillings.
 Then, every evening, he would visit local farmers with a borrowed horse and cart to buy and sell animal feeds.